 The U.N., rights groups, and other members of the international community have come down hard on Myanmar for previously refusing to allow visits by a U.N.-appointed mission to probe the violence that occurred in Rakhine during a military crackdown targeting the Rohingya following deadly attacks by a Muslim militant group last August.

-The campaign left more than 1,000 dead and drove nearly 700,000 Rohingya into Bangladesh, where they now live in desolate refugee camps.
+The campaign left thousands dead and drove nearly 700,000 Rohingya into Bangladesh, where they now live in desolate refugee camps.

 After the mission was appointed, the government of State Counselor Aung San Suu Kyi said it was unnecessary since officials and the military had conducted their own probes.